kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0431 Launch and reentry of a reusable launch vehicle (rlv).md

 \(a\) The FAA may approve the return of a type or class of payload (for example, communications or microgravity/scientific satellites).

-\(b\) The RLV mission licensee that will return a payload approved for reentry under this section, is responsible for providing current information in accordance with §431.57 regarding the payload proposed for reentry no later than 60 days before a scheduled RLV mission involving that payload.
+\(b\) The RLV mission licensee that will return a payload approved for reentry under this section, is responsible for providing current information in accordance with [[Volume 4/C Licensing/0431 Launch and reentry of a reusable launch vehicle (rlv).md#§431.57   Information requirements for payload reentry review.|§431.57]] regarding the payload proposed for reentry no later than 60 days before a scheduled RLV mission involving that payload.

 ### §431.55   Payload reentry review.